 Hundreds of serious hunters have used the 375 RAPTOR to take large game in North American and Africa including Cape Buffalo, Grizzly Bear, Moose and Elk.

 While the 45 RAPTOR and 375 RAPTOR are designed specifically for AR-10 and LR308 rifles, we did not neglect the AR-15.
 The 7 RAPTOR follows the same design premise of the 375 RAPTOR to make a common-sense, non-propritary medium bore cartridge that is effective out to 300 yards.
-Directly formed from 223 REMINGTON, 222 REMINGTON or 5.56 NATO, the cartridge required only a barrel / muzzle device change.
+Directly formed from 223 REMINGTON, 222 REMINGTON or 5.56 NATO brass, the cartridge requires only a barrel / muzzle device change.
 Thats right, no special bolts, magazines or modifications to the upper or lower.
 Due to the nature of the design, magazines retain 100% of the original manufactured capacity.

 The 7 RAPTOR design principles formed the basis for a second caliber variation of this AR-15 cartridge in .257 caliber called the 257 RAPTOR that is capable of working with the full range of 257 caliber bullets from 70 grains to 120 grains all loaded magazine length.